rosskantor/Capstone1/README.md

-Predicting Automotive Leads
+### Predicting Automotive Leads

-Objectives
+### Objectives

 1) Using retail loan lead data develop a model predicting borrower behavior.

 2) Develop a scoring product an end user can work with.

-Background
+### Background

 Automobile finance is highly competitive.
 Savvy consumers can price loans online easily filtering competitive rates into acceptable or unacceptable categories.
 Lenders rank bought online leads (in addition to those generated in house) in order to contact the best potential clients.
 Accurate algorithms are critical to contacting the right customer.

 Data for this project originated from a mid-size automobile finance company.
 The company acts as a middle man, a broker, steering leads to financial institutions.

-The Set Up Problem
+### The Set Up Problem

 Data provided for this project is not identified by name or purpose.
-All column headings are titled Variable1, Variable2, ..., Result01.
+All column headings are titled Variable1, Variable02, ..., Result01.
 An educated guess easily distinguishes a few fields.
-Variable 6 is clearly a state column, Variable 3 is categorical, Variable 5 is credit score, Variable11 is probably loan amount and Variable07 may be primary borrower age.
+Variable06 is clearly a state column, Variable03 is categorical, Variable 5 is credit score, Variable11 is probably loan amount and Variable07 may be primary borrower age.

 ![Missing Data Example](Data_load_csv.png)

 ![Missing Data Image](Images/MissingData.png)

-Feature Engineering
+### Feature Engineering

 Data is sparse for variables 2, 7-11.
 Variable 5 is missing a few rows.